ncbi/vadr/documentation/advbuild.md

 #
 ```

-### Rerun `v-annotate.pl` on our existing training set using new models
+#### <a name="step5-rerun"></a> Rerun `v-annotate.pl` on our existing training set using new models

+Next we want to evaluate the performance of our new models.
-We can repeat the `v-annotate.pl` command from step 2, but this
+We can repeat the `v-annotate.pl` command from step 2 using our
-time we will use the `--out_stk` option to save multiple alignments
+new models, but this time we will use the `--out_stk` option to save
-for reasons that will become clear below:
+multiple alignments for reasons that will become clear below:

 ```
 $ v-annotate.pl --out_stk --mdir rsv-models2 --mkey rsv rsv.r500fa va2-r500